nosolls/gotesting/README.md

 # gotesting

 Just a testing area for working with go lang.
+Most of these programs will be based on documentation and tutorials I have access to.